rails/rails/guides/source/form_helpers.md

 <% end %>
 ```

-NOTE: Since Rails 3.1, forms rendered using `form_for` have their encoding set to `multipart/form-data` automatically once a `file_field` is used inside the block.
-Previous versions required you to set this explicitly.

 Rails provides the usual pair of helpers: the barebones `file_field_tag` and the model oriented `file_field`.
 The only difference with other helpers is that you cannot set a default value for file inputs as this would have no meaning.
 As you would expect in the first case the uploaded file is in `params[:picture]` and in the second case in `params[:person][:picture]`.

 ### What Gets Uploaded